Schema-Driven Information Extraction from Heterogeneous Tables: Related Work

 \section{Related Work}

 \paragraph{Table Understanding in NLP Research} Recently there have been many research efforts involving tables, particularly, table-to-text generation \citep{parikh2020totto, wang-etal-2022-robust, hu-etal-2023-improving}.
 For example, ToTTo \cite{parikh2020totto} introduced the task of open-domain table-to-text generation.
-Another burgeoning area is question answering and fact verification on tables \citep{jauhar-etal-2016-tables, zhong2017seq2sql, yu-etal-2018-spider, schlichtkrull-etal-2021-joint}.
-Various approaches have emerged, such as semantic parsing for compositional question answering \citep{pasupat2015compositional}, and symbolic reasoning for fact verification \citep{Chen2020TabFact:}.
 In contrast, our work transforms tables into structured JSON records, where a data schema is the only supervision provided.

-\paragraph{Pre-training on Semi-structured Data} The rise of pre-trained language models \cite{devlin-etal-2019-bert}, has stimulated interest in pre-training on semi-structured data.
-TaPas \cite{herzig-etal-2020-tapas} and TaBERT \cite{yin2020tabert} pre-train on linearized tables with a specialized cell index embedding.
+\paragraph{Pre-training on Semi-structured Data} TaPas \cite{herzig-etal-2020-tapas} and TaBERT \cite{yin2020tabert} pre-train on linearized tables with a specialized cell index embedding.
 TABBIE \cite{iida2021tabbie} employs dual transformers for separate row and column encoding.
-HTLM \cite{aghajanyanhtlm} uses an HTML-specialized pre-training objective, facilitating a novel structured prompting scheme.
-Similar to our work, TabLLM \citep{pmlr-v206-hegselmann23a} uses general-purpose LLMs to process linearized tables, but we focus on schema-driven IE rather than table classification or question answering.
+Similarly, TabLLM \citep{pmlr-v206-hegselmann23a} uses general-purpose LLMs to process tables, but we focus on schema-driven IE rather than table classification or question answering.

 \paragraph{IE from Semi-structured Data} Information extraction from semi-structured data has gained increasing interest \citep{33333, dong-etal-2020-multi-modal, gupta2022discomat, lou2023s2abel}.
-Innovations such as OpenCeres \citep{lockard2019openceres} and ZeroShotCeres \citep{lockard-etal-2020-zeroshotceres} highlight open-domain extraction from web data, while AxCell \citep{kardas-etal-2020-axcell} and TDMS-IE \citep{hou-etal-2019-identification} focus on leaderboard extraction from ML tables.
+OpenCeres \citep{lockard2019openceres} and ZeroShotCeres \citep{lockard-etal-2020-zeroshotceres} highlight open-domain extraction from web data, while AxCell \citep{kardas-etal-2020-axcell} and TDMS-IE \citep{hou-etal-2019-identification} focus on leaderboard extraction from ML tables.
 DisCoMat \citep{gupta2022discomat} showcases material composition extraction from scientific tables.
-Despite these advancements, most existing methods require supervised datasets or specialized models for task-specific fine-tuning.
-Our approach stands out by using LLMs to accurately extract data across various formats and domains without relying on labels or custom extraction pipelines.
+Unlike most existing methods requiring supervised datasets for fine-tuning, our approach stands out by using LLMs to accurately extract data across various domains using an extraction schema.